 I appeared for a number of interviews in Nepal and had a few offers but I did not accept those offers.

 At the same time in November 2017, after almost 400-500 job applications and 10-15 interviews, I finally received the offer I was waiting for from the PwC Melbourne office.

 They offered me to join The Risk Assurance practice.
 They were willing to sponsor me for 4 years on a work visa.

 Getting an Australia PR takes on an average of 6-12 months and I was not sure if I would have been able to accumulate the required points.
 So, accepting the offer was a no-brainer.

 My work visa was approved at end of May 2018 and I moved to Melbourne in June’18.
 I started office immediately as I was itching to get back to work.

 I did not proceed with Australian PR so don’t have adequate information about it.
-I moved to Australia on a company sponsored work visa.
+I moved to Australia on a company-sponsored work visa.

-The experience with PwC has been fantastic, everything from the work environment, work culture, people etc.
+The experience with PwC has been fantastic, everything from the work environment, work culture, people, etc.

-I settled in quickly and easily than I thought.
+I settled in more quickly and more easily than I thought.
 However, I never let myself forget the fact that I need to put in the effort to keep learning, keep moving and keep growing.
 It is what motivates me the most.

 Any company would want candidates who can add some value to what they do.
 Having good experience and background is always beneficial especially when you have to compete with local talent.